Victoria Silvstedt: Other ventures

 Silvstedt published her autobiography Les Secrets de Victoria.
 Dans la Tête de Victoria Silvstedt (Jean-Claude Gawsewitch Éditeur), co-written with journalist Christelle Crosnier, in France in 2010.

+In 2011, she became an ambassador for Betsafe, the international online sportsbook and casino subsidiary of Swedish gambling giant Betsson, and filmed five different commercials in Mallorca.
+The Betsafe partnership was discontinued in 2012 but she continued to work for Betsson to promote its StarCasino.it brand in Italy.

 Personal life

 Silvstedt met Chris Wragge in 1999, when he interviewed her for Entertainment Tonight.
 They were married in June 2000, and divorced in 2009.

-According to the Finnish broadsheet newspaper Keskisuomalainen, Silvstedt earns millions of dollars every year for her work in modeling, television presenting, and promoting various brands and products.
+According to the Finnish broadsheet newspaper Keskisuomalainen, Silvstedt earns millions of dollars every year for her work in modelling, television presenting, and promoting various brands and products.

-Silvstedt speaks English, French, and Italian, in addition to her native language Swedish.
+Silvstedt speaks English, French, and Italian, in addition to her native Swedish.